cholthichabuu/Octocat/README.md

 Hello, this is Octocat!
 I'm going to Show you how i use git
-Let's start with git init
+Let's go start with git init